RyderReed15/SatelliteMap/README.md

 # SatelliteMap
 An interactive map of all active satellites orbiting Earth

--Click a satellite to find out more info
+ - Click a satellite to find out more info
--Input coordinates and size of visibility of sky (degrees) (fields have near 90 while cities will have very small)
+ - Input coordinates and size of visibility of sky (degrees) (fields have near 90 while cities will have very small)

 # Dependencies